How To Get More App Installs

 You select App Activity as a source.

 And here you have a few useful options.
-You can create a custom audience that contains only the most active users in the past X days (I totally recommend you this option because it works like crazy).
+You can create a custom audience that contains only the most active users in the past X days (I recommend this option because it works like crazy).

 Here you can leave all the options as they are pre-populated.

-After that, the rest of the ad creation process is the same as usual: you upload your image and you fill in the text you want.
+After that, the rest of the ad creation process is the same as usual: you upload your image and fill in the text you want.